How to Extract Number from String in Excel?

 Now apply the RIGHT function in excelRIGHT Function In ExcelRight function is a text function which gives the number of characters from the end from the string which is from right to left.
 For example, if we use this function as =RIGHT ( “ANAND”,2) this will give us ND as the result. to get only the numerical part from the string.

 To avoid multiple helper columns, let’s combine the formula in a single cell.

 #3 – Extract Number From Any Position in Excel

 This has been a guide to Extract Number From String in Excel.
-Here we discuss the top 3 ways of extracting the numbers from strings in excel along with practical examples and a downloadable excel template.
+Here we discuss the top 3 easy methods along with step by step examples and a downloadable excel template.
 You may learn more about excel from the following articles –